Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ![My picture](assets/images/user_comment.jpg)

-After click on the submit button a short warning message will appear on the screen: 'Your comment is awaiting for approval.'
+After click on the Submit button a short warning message will appear on the screen: 'Your comment is awaiting for approval.'

 ![My picture](assets/images/comment_approval.jpg)